nisargsonar/Aviation-Safety/README.md

 ### Steps to run code:

-1. Download the PDF files from the [Drive](https://drive.google.com/drive/folders/1zKwDvTcqjksVpf6BcFKIgpq21fbXR7cU?usp=sharing) and store on local
+1. Download the PDF files and store on local

 2. Run requirements.txt: